-To lose weight, in theory, is very easy but in practice perhaps a little more challenging.
-To conduct our daily activities our body requires energy which is measured in Calories and obtained from the food we eat or our body's fat stores.
+In theory, losing weight is very easy, but perhaps a little more challenging in practice.
+Our body requires energy measured in calories and obtained from the food we eat or our body's fat stores to conduct daily activities.

-Based on a variety of parameters we can determine the number of calories we require each day and if we consume this number of calories and conduct our normal activities then we will maintain our current weight.
-If we consume more calories than required, then the additional calories will be retained in the body's fat stores and we will gain weight.
+Based on various parameters, we can determine the number of calories we require each day.
+If we consume these calories and conduct our normal activities, we will maintain our current weight.
+If we consume more calories than required, then the additional calories will be retained in the body's fat stores, and we will gain weight.

-Now if we consume fewer calories than required then the body will obtain the additional calories, to meet our needs, from the body's stores.
-Also, if we consume the required number of calories but increase the amount of exercise we do then again, the body will obtain the additional calories, to meet our needs, from the body's stores.
-As we are now utilising the body's stores to address the deficit in calories we will lose weight.
+Now if we consume fewer calories than required, then the body will obtain the additional calories, to meet our needs, from the body's stores.
+Also, suppose we consume the necessary number of calories but increase the amount of exercise we do.
+In that case, the body will obtain additional calories, to meet our needs, from the body's stores.
+As we are now utilising the body's stores to address the deficit in calories, we will lose weight.

-So, to lose weight try to reduce, on a daily basis, the number of calories you consume and / or increase the amount of exercise you do.
+So, to lose weight, try to reduce the number of calories you consume or increase the amount of exercise you do daily.

-The body is intelligent and any sudden large reductions in calorie intake and/or increased exercise then the body will act to increase the content of its body's stores.
+The body is intelligent, and any sudden significant reductions in calorie intake or increased exercise than the body will enhance its stores' content.
 If we reduce our weight by approx. a ½ kilogram/week then the body may adapt more easily to the reduction of calorie intake and provide you with a better chance of maintaining the new weight.
 To reduce your weight by ½ kilogram/week means reducing your calorie intake by approx. 600 calories/day.